 The only true contraindication to buprenorphine use is a hypersensitivity reaction to it.
-Its use requires caution in patients with respiratory depression, gastrointestinal obstruction
+Its use requires caution in patients with respiratory depression gastrointestinal obstruction.

-Buprenorphine is also not a recommended agent for patients who are currently using full opioid agonists, such as heroin or morphine, because the concurrent use of a full and partial agonist may result in acute withdrawal (see "Monitoring"), thus defeating the purpose of buprenorphine administration.
+Buprenorphine is also not a recommended agent for patients currently using full opioid agonists, such as heroin or morphine, because the concurrent use of a full and partial agonist may result in acute withdrawal (see "Monitoring"), thus defeating the purpose of buprenorphine administration.

 In patients with renal impairment, the dose of buprenorphine does not require alteration.
 However, in patients with liver dysfunction, the dose has to be modified to prevent toxicity.

 Buprenorphine Use in Special Populations

 It is well-known that in-utero exposure of infants to opioids can result in withdrawal symptoms after birth, referred to as neonatal abstinence syndrome (NAS).
 Buprenorphine is classified as category C for use during pregnancy, which means that the risk of adverse effects on the fetus cannot be ruled out.
 Buprenorphine does cross the placenta, and the use of opioids during pregnancy may result in neonatal withdrawals soon after birth.
 Symptoms of this may include irritability, apnea, increased tone, tremor, convulsions, or respiratory depression in the neonate.
 The onset of withdrawal in a neonate whose mother has taken buprenorphine during the pregnancy could be from the first day of life to the eighth day of life.